SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 	colorDetails text: details
 ```

-`updateColor:` delegates the responsability of producing the text with color details to `detailsFor:`.
+The method `updateColor:` delegates the responsibility of producing the text with color details to `detailsFor:`.

 ```
 ColorChooser >> detailsFor: color